Agronomy: Soil conservation

 Additionally, agronomists develop methods to preserve soil and decrease the effects of [erosion] by wind and water.
 For example, a technique known as contour plowing may be used to prevent soil erosion and conserve rainfall.
 Researchers of agronomy also seek ways to use the soil more effectively for solving other problems.
 Such problems include the disposal of human and animal manure, water pollution, and pesticide accumulation in the soil, as well as preserving the soil for future generations such as the burning of paddocks after crop production.
 Pasture management techniques include no-till farming, planting of soil-binding grasses along contours on steep slopes, and using contour drains of depths as much as 1 metre.

 Agroecology

 Agroecology is the management of agricultural systems with an emphasis on ecological and environmental applications.
 This topic is associated closely with work for sustainable agriculture, organic farming, and alternative food systems and the development of alternative cropping systems.

 Theoretical modeling

 Theoretical production ecology is the quantitative study of the growth of crops.
 The plant is treated as a kind of biological factory, which processes light, carbon dioxide, water, and nutrients into harvestable products.
-The main parameters considered are temperature, sunlight, standing crop biomass, plant production distribution, and nutrient and water supply.
+The main parameters are temperature, sunlight, standing crop biomass, plant production distribution, and nutrient and water supply.